shrideio/shoebox/README.md

     - Cancel: `ctrl` + `x`, `ctrl` + `c`

 - Export your domain name as an environment variable
-    > Dont foget to replace `yourdomain.com` with the actual domain name
+    > Do not forget to replace `yourdomain.com` with the actual domain name
     ```
     $ export YOUR_DOMAIN_COM=yourdomain.com
     ```